commanded/commanded/README.md

 end
 ```

-Register the process manager router with a uniquely identified name.
+The name given to the process manager *must* be unique.
 This is used when subscribing to events from the event store to track the last seen event and ensure they are only received once.

 ```elixir
 {:ok, _} = TransferMoneyProcessManager.start_link(start_from: :current)